shaoservicenow/sapmodernizationlab/guidebook.md

     ![relative](images/addedfields.png)

-1. Drag the 3 fields you created from the left panel onto the form.
+1. Drag the 5 fields you created (Document number, Document type, Amount, Sales organization, Status) from the left panel onto the form.
 Your screen should look like this:

     ![relative](images/formedit.gif)